MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 - Show me my documents pending for review today.
 - Get recent HR updates.

 The Contoso DigiAssist will provide text-based responses or interactive Adaptive Card responses.
-Additional actions can be performed by using the buttons on Adaptive Cards.
+You can perform additional actions by using the buttons on Adaptive Cards.

 #### Help Static Tab